Anhansen/windowsserverdocs/WindowsServerDocs/storage/refs/refs-overview.md

 - Integrity-streams, online repair, and alternate data copies enable ReFS and Storage Spaces Direct to jointly to detect and correct corruptions within both metadata and data.
 - ReFS provides the functionality to scale and support large data sets.

-### Storage Spaces with SAS drive enclosures
+### Storage Spaces

-Deploying ReFS on Storage Spaces with shared SAS enclosures is suitable for hosting archival data and storing user documents:
 - Integrity-streams, online repair, and alternate data copies enable ReFS and Storage Spaces to jointly to detect and correct corruptions within both metadata and data.
 - Storage Spaces deployments can also utilize block-cloning and the scalability offered in ReFS.
+- Deploying ReFS on Storage Spaces with shared SAS enclosures is suitable for hosting archival data and storing user documents.

+>[!NOTE]
+>Storage Spaces virtual disks support local non-removable direct-attached disks via Bus Types SATA, SAS, NVME, or attached via HBA (aka RAID controller in pass-through mode).

 ### Basic disks

 Deploying ReFS on basic disks is best suited for applications that implement their own software resiliency and availibility solutions.
-- Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.
+- Applications that introduce their own resiliency and availability software solutions can leverage integrity-streams, block-cloning, and the ability to scale and support large data sets.*

+*Contact application vendor for support details.

 >[!NOTE]
->ReFS is supported with Storage Spaces, Storage Spaces Direct, and non-removable direct attached drives.
-ReFS is not supported with hardware virtualized storage such as SANs or RAID controllers in non-passthrough mode.
-USB drives are also not supported.
+>Basic Disks include local non-removable direct-attached via Bus Types SATA, SAS, NVME, or RAID.

 ## Feature comparison